SPEAKING

 TOPIC:

-“Why would they say something now?”
+“Why didn’t they say something sooner?”